PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/download_prebuilt_libraries.md

 - python >= 3.6
 - OS: Linux(x64/aarch64)/Windows 10 x64/Mac OSX(x86/aarm64)

-Now it only supports CPU deployment with default integration of Paddle Inference, ONNX Runtime, OpenVINO, Vision module (only ONNX Runtime module is integrated under Linux aarch64 and Mac OSX), and Text NLP module.
+FastDeploy supports computer vision, text and NLP model deployment on CPU with Paddle Inference, ONNX Runtime, OpenVINO inference backends.
+It should be noted that under Linux aarch64 and Mac OSX, only the ONNX Runtime is supported for now.

 ### Python SDK